dmopalmer/UArmForPython/README.md

 Then cd to UArmForPython path in the directory and use **python setup.py install** to install UArmForPython library.

-Remember to import the library that:
+Remember to import/include the library that:

 **from UArmForPython.uarm_python import Uarm**

 ## API REFERENCE

-Remember to import the library that:
+Remember to import/include the library that:
 **from UArmForPython.uarm_python import Uarm**

 ### 0. Class name